Skip to main content

 Comstock/Stockbyte/ThinkStock

 Many children with food allergies bring lunch from home and some schools designate a "safe zone" where common allergens are not allowed.
 Yet, for many parents, it's little comfort.
 The majority of food allergy reactions at school happen in classrooms, not cafeterias, due to food-based class projects and food brought into class for celebrations.
-In fact, foods given to food-allergic children by friends — especially candy and desserts — pose the greatest risk for a food allergy reaction.
+In fact, foods given to children by friends — especially candy and desserts — pose the greatest risk for a food allergy reaction.

 Get to Know Your Child's Support Team